 When can I drive one?

 Rivian’s R1T and R1S were originally scheduled to enter production in late 2020, and deliveries should have started at about the same time.
 Like a vast majority of the automakers operating in the United States, Rivian idled its entire manufacturing network in March 2020, and the shutdown came at the worst possible time for the young brand.
 It was in the process of retooling the factory it purchased from Mitsubishi in Normal, Illinois, to convert it into a state-of-the-art facility capable of making thousands of battery-powered off-roaders annually.
 Although Rivian went to great lengths to minimize disruptions, it confirmed the first examples won’t reach reservation holders until 2021.
-There’s no word on whether deliveries will start early or late in the year.

 What about other vehicles built on Rivian’s platform?